 Apple's already offering a Mac mini with an Apple processor, but this will be available only for developers.
-You are no doubt wondering when the first Mac with Apple Silicon will be available for you.
+You are no doubt wondering what is the first Mac with Apple Silicon.

 You can read about the first Macs with Apple Silicon here: